Which Team Communication App Should I Use?

 A lesser-known software, Stride is specifically made for business communication and getting work done.
 While Stride has functions for group chats, calls, and screen sharing, it really shines in decision-making and task management.
 Users can create checkable tasks right in the chat, as well as view them in a highlights reel on the side.
 Everyone in the chat has the ability to see other’s tasks, so it’s easy to see who is working on what, and what they’ve completed.
 Team “decisions” can also be saved on the highlight reel, and include a special icon to denote them in chat.
 Lastly, you can specify what you’re working on in do-not-disturb mode, including muting chat that isn’t directly related to your task.
 The basic app is free for use, but has some limitations on file and screen sharing, while the standard version is $3 a month for one user.

-No matter what team communication app you choose, you need one.
+No matter which team communication app you choose, you need one.
 Even for entirely in-house offices, communication software gives a space to save decisions, files, and information in a place where everyone can find it.
 Especially for teams that work different schedules, work from home, or work from different office locations, chat applications keep everyone in the know.

 Looking to improve team building for your virtual employees?
 Forget the company retreats, check out these four simple steps you can take to nurture a strong and connected team.